unicode-org/icu/docs/userguide/icu_data/buildtool.md

 filter to get it to work the way you expect it to.

 The data for many ICU features live in individual files.
-The ICU Data Build Tool puts puts similar *types* of files into categories.
+The ICU Data Build Tool puts similar *types* of files into categories.
 The following table summarizes the ICU data files and their corresponding features and categories:

 | Feature | Category ID(s) | Data Files <br/> ([icu4c/source/data](https://github.com/unicode-org/icu/tree/main/icu4c/source/data)) | Resource Size <br/> (as of ICU 64) |